vmware/photon/docs/kubernetes.md

 # Comma separated list of nodes in the etcd cluster
 KUBE_MASTER="--master=http://photon-master:8080"

-# logging to stderr means we get it in the systemd journal
+# logging to stderr routes it to the systemd journal
 KUBE_LOGTOSTDERR="--logtostderr=true"

 # journal message level, 0 is debug